KevinMarquette/kevinmarquette.github.io/_posts/2017-12-29-Powershell-what-is-pwsh.md

 PowerShell 6.0 does not replace PowerShell 5.1 on your system.
 Instead, they install side by side and both can exist on the same system.

-It is worth pointing out that not only did the name of the executable change, but several of the folder locations also changed.
+It is worth pointing out that not only did the name of the executable change, but several of the folder locations have changed.
 Let's take a look at some of those changes.

 ## exe location